Contributed by: Jayveer Nanda

 All the above AI use cases will help in improving the customer experience in the travel industry.
 As stated earlier, for the industry to recover, travelers will need to feel safe and confident that their health is protected.
 In a global pandemic such as COVID-19, technology, artificial intelligence, and data science have become critical to helping societies effectively deal with the outbreak, especially in the traveling industry.

-If you found this interesting and wish to learn more, upskill with Great Learning’s PGP Data Science and Engineering Course.0
+If you found this interesting and wish to learn more, upskill with Great Learning’s Post Graduate programs on Data Science.0